Esa página está disponible también en español.

 If you're considering renting a car and driving to Puerto Viejo, all the major international car rental companies operate at or nearby San José International Airport as well as in downtown San José.
 Keep in mind that rates quoted online generally do not include any sort of insurance (which is sometimes even more than the rental rate) and that the car rental companies will definitely require proof of coverage elsewhere before agreeing to let you waive any insurance coverage they will sell you.

-Please also keep in mind that only three car rental companies currently have offices in the South Caribbean area.
-Adobe and Alamo/National are in Puerto Viejo and Poas is in Hone Creek.
+Please also keep in mind that only two car rental companies currently have offices in the South Caribbean area.
+Adobe and Alamo/National are both in Puerto Viejo center.
 So if you want to pick up or return your car in Puerto Viejo those are your only choices.
-Our travel partner, Gecko Trail Adventures, can assist you in booking a car in either San José or Puerto Viejo if you like.

 The driving to Puerto Viejo page has full information on getting here if you are driving from San José or elsewhere in Costa Rica.